A Generalized Newton Method for Subgradient Systems: Solvability of Coderivative Inclusions

-The following example shows that the strong metric subregularity assumption of Theorem~\ref{mainre} cannot be replaced by metric subregularity of $F$ at $(\ox,\ov)$, or even by metric regularity of $F$ around this point in order to guarantee the solvability of the coderivative inclusion \eqref{cod-inc1}.
+The following example shows that the strong metric subregularity assumption of Theorem~\ref{mainre} cannot be replaced by metric subregularity of $F$ at $(\ox,\ov)$, or even by metric regularity of $F$ around this point in order to guarantee the solvability of the coderivative inclusion \eqref{cod-inc1}. \begin{Example}[\bf insolvability of coderivative inclusions under metric regularity] {\rm Consider the set-valued mapping $F\colon\R\tto\R$ defined by Then the graphical set $\gph F=\R\times[0,1]$ is convex, and we easily calculate the limiting normal cone to the graph of \eqref{ex1} as follows: Pick $(\bar{x},\bar{v}):=\left(1,\frac{1}{2}\right)\in\gph F$ and show that $F$ is metrically regular around $(\bar{x},\bar{v})$.
+Indeed, taking $u\in\R^n$ with $0\in D^*F(\bar{x},\bar{v})(u)$, we readily have that and hence $u=0$.
+It follows from the Mordukhovich criterion \eqref{cod-cr} that $F$ is metrically regular around $(\bar{x},\bar{v})$.
+However, it is easy to see that there exists no $d\in\R$ which solves \eqref{cod-inc1}.} \end{Example}